AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md

 1. Select the **Domain SSL Certificate** associated with the domain name from the drop-down and select **Continue**.

-1. The **Verification** tab appears. appears and will take you to  Click **Create**.
+1. The **Verification** tab appears.

    ![Domain name verification](/help/implementing/cloud-manager/assets/cdn/cdn-create6.png)

-   * The **Verification** tab describes the domain name verification process of creating a necessary TXT record.
-Follow the instructions provided to prove domain ownership for your environment.
+   * The **Verification** tab describes the next steps to configure your custom domain name, which is creating a necessary TXT record.
-   * See the document [Adding a TXT Record](/help/implementing/cloud-manager/custom-domain-names/add-text-record.md) for more information.
+   * You can do this immediately (before tapping or clicking **Create** in the dialog) or after you tap or click **Create** in the dialog.
+   * Options and next steps are described below.

 1. Tap or click **Create** to save the custom domain name in Cloud Manager.